Webster University Chamber Singers

 In 2014, Chamber Singers performed for the Southwestern Division American Choral Directors Association (SWACDA) conference in Little Rock and for the Missouri Music Educators Association (MMEA) conference at Tan-Tar-A. In spring of 2015, they released their first CD, Beginnings, and were selected by lauded composer David Lang to premiere a new work commissioned for the reopening of the Pulitzer Arts Foundation in Saint Louis.

-During the 2015-16 season, they performed with Josh Groban at the Peabody Opera House, Saint Louis, and will again join the Grammy award-winning singer for concerts this March in Clearwater (Ruth Eckerd Hall (Clearwater), Dr. Phillips Center for the Performing Arts (Orlando), and were named semi-finalists in the college/university chorus division of The American Prize, a national non-profit multi-category competition in the performing arts.
+During the 2015-16 season, they performed with Josh Groban at the Peabody Opera House, Saint Louis, and will again join the Grammy award-winning singer for concerts this March in Clearwater (Ruth Eckerd Hall) and Orlando, Florida (Dr. Phillips Center for the Performing Arts).
+They recently were named semi-finalists in the college/university chorus division of The American Prize, a national non-profit multi-category competition in the performing arts.

 - Email Dr. Trent Patterson, Director of Choral Studies

 - Listen to Chamber Singers perform an excerpt from Rejoice in the Lamb (Benjamin Britten), March 2013

 - Listen to Chamber Singers perform The Blue Bird (C. V. Stanford), May 2013

 - Listen to Chamber Singers perform Lasciatemi morire (Claudio Monteverdi), October 2013

 - Listen to Chamber Singers perform To be sung on the water (Samuel Barber), October 2014